Links

 • Local Dashboard Instance Add Hosted Graphite as a data source to your local/self-hosted dashboard installation to render your metrics.
 You can find a detailed guide here.

 The created access key will be listed in the table as shown in the image above.
-Simply copy the location and use it in your external application as per its documentation.
+Simply copy and append the key to your Hosted Graphite URL (e.g: https://www.hostedgraphite.com/YOUR-UID/ACCESS-KEY/graphite/) to use it in your external application, as per its documentation.

 Click the “Add Access Key” button to do the obvious.

 • Access Key Name Creating an Access Key requires that you name the key.
 This has no connection to the key itself, it’s just a handy reminder of why you added it.
-E.g. to connect to a Tasseo or Graphite dashboard, or to an alerting system such as Seyren.
+E.g. to connect to an external dashboard like Tasseo, or to an alerting system such as Seyren.

-• Type - Primary or Graphite Unless you’re specifically using the Access Key to share a primary dashboard, the option you want to pick is ‘Graphite’.
+• Type - Dashboard or Graphite Unless you’re specifically using an Access Key to share a dashboard, the option you want to pick is Graphite.
 This gives external applications access to Graphite’s data.

 Clicking the wrench / Edit icon to bring up the Edit Access Key dialog.
 There is also an option here to Whitelist an IP if needed: